MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 !!! note
     The command `echo` sends the string in quotation marks to the specified place.
     Usually without any place to go it just sends it back to stdout which is your terminal by default.
-    However if you have taken 211 before you know that the `>` operator writes whatever is on the left of it (Which could be the output of a program) to the specified place on the right.
-If the file does niot exist already, it creates it.
+    However if you have taken 211 before you know that the `>` operator writes whatever is on the left of it (which could be the output of a program) to the specified place on the right.
+If the file does not exist already, it creates it.

+---

 ### Step 2: Creating a remote repository
 1. Log in to your GitHub account and navigate to the [Create a New Repository](https://github.com/new) page.